awsdocs/aws-panorama-developer-guide/docs-source/gettingstarted-setup.md

 ****
 + **Display** – A display with HDMI input for viewing the sample application output
 + **USB drive** \(included\) – A FAT32\-formatted USB flash memory drive with at least 1 GB of storage, for transferring an archive with configuration files and a certificate to the AWS Panorama Appliance Developer Kit
-+ **Camera** – A [network\-connected camera](gettingstarted-compatibility.md#gettingstarted-compatibility-cameras) that outputs an RTSP video stream for providing input to the camera\.
++ **Camera** – An [IP camera](gettingstarted-compatibility.md#gettingstarted-compatibility-cameras) that outputs an RTSP video stream for providing input to the camera\.
 The developer kit can automatically discover streams from cameras that support [ONVIF Profile S](https://www.onvif.org/conformant-products/)\.

 The tutorial uses a sample computer vision model and application code\.
 Download the model and code before you get started\.